-We will introduce the opportunities for summer scholarship offered at Wake Forest and elsewhere.

-We will briefly outline the steps involved in actively seeking grant or foundation dollars.
+- We will introduce the opportunities for summer scholarship offered at Wake Forest and elsewhere. - We will briefly outline the steps involved in actively seeking grant or foundation dollars. - We will learn a little bit about human subject research regulations. - We will break up into groups to learn more about applying for and participating in each program.